 |Workload management||Maximum concurrent queries||128

-The number of concurrent queries can descrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower service level.
+The number of concurrent queries can decrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower data warehouse unit setting.
 Some queries, like DMV queries, are always allowed to run and do not impact the concurrent query limit.
 For more details on concurrent query execution, see the concurrency maximums article.

 |tempdb||Maximum GB||399 GB per DW100.
 Therefore at DWU1000, tempdb is sized to 3.99 TB.|